 St. Joseph's/Candler is a community health system with 714 beds divided between two anchor hospitals.
 The St. Joseph’s/Candler pharmacy department, functioning across both campuses, is highly automated and is comprised of approximately 100 staff members.
 Clinical pharmacist practitioners provide extensive services in several areas, including, but not limited to: internal medicine, critical care, infectious diseases, emergency medicine, oncology, cardiology, nutrition, anticoagulation and administration.
 The Center for Clinical Research maintains an active clinical research program that provides the resident with an opportunity to participate in both ongoing and new protocols.

 Interviews are an integral part of our evaluation of potential residents.
 We expect that serious applicants will want to evaluate us and our clinical site as well.
 On-site interviews in Savannah will be required for candidates selected to move forward in the application process.
-Deadline for receipt of completed application materials is January 2nd for the PGY1 Program and January 4th for the PGY2 Programs.
+Deadline for receipt of completed application materials is January 4th for the PGY1 and PGY2 programs.
 All application materials must be completed in PhORCAS and received by the deadline in order to be considered for an interview.

 For More Information

 We are very excited about our residency programs and all that they offer.
 If you require further information or have questions please email us at email@example.com for the PGY1 programs, firstname.lastname@example.org for the PGY2 Critical Care program, email@example.com for the PGY2 Emergency Medicine program or firstname.lastname@example.org for the PGY2 Ambulatory Care program.